ve7gel/MeteoBridgeAuth/README.md

 (c) 2020 Bob Pauuwe and Gordon Larsen MIT license.

-This node server is intended to support the [Meteobridge](http://www.meteobridge.com/).
+This node server is designed to support the [Meteobridge](http://www.meteobridge.com/) in combination with a [Davis Instruments Vantage Pro 2+](https://www.davisinstruments.com/solution/vantage-pro2/) weather station
+It should run with other Meteobridge connected weather stations, but the evapotranspiration values provided by the VP2+ will be missing

 ## Installation

 1. Backup Your ISY in case of problems!